 “Families need to have a way to get answers after the wrongful death of a loved one from E. coli food poisoning.
 A lawsuit against a food company or restaurant is often the only way to uncover the truth.”Attorney Fred Pritzker

-You Have the Legal Right to Sue if a Family Member Dies from an E. coli Infection
+You Have the Legal Right to Sue a Company if a Family Member Dies from an E. coli Infection

-If a restaurant, food manufacturer, distributor, grocery store or another business is linked to a Shiga toxin-producing Escherichia coli (STEC) death, the family has the legal right to sue for compensation.
+If a restaurant, food manufacturer, distributor, grocery store or another company is linked to a Shiga toxin-producing Escherichia coli (STEC) wrongful death, the family has the legal right to sue for compensation.
 This is often the only way for a corporate wrongdoer to be held accountable.
-Attorneys Fred Pritzker, Brendan Flaherty, Eric Hageman, and Ryan Osterholm are our lead lawyers for these cases.

-In a recent case, Eric and Ryan helped a family whose child contracted E. coli poisoning after attending a county fair.
+In a recent case, our lawyers helped a family whose child contracted E. coli poisoning after attending a county fair.
 Tests on environmental samples (primarily animal barns) were positive for E. coli bacteria.
-The county and fair organizers still denied fault, but Eric and Ryan prevailed and helped the family hold those responsible accountable.
+The county and fair organizers still denied fault, but we prevailed and helped the family hold those responsible accountable.
 This case also sent a message to other counties that every measure needs to be taken to prevent little ones from getting sick.

 When someone who is part of an outbreak dies, the law allows the next of kin (spouse, children, parents, siblings, and more distant relatives) of the decedent (the person who died) to pursue a claim for money damages against any parties that may be liable (legally responsible).
 This is called a “wrongful death claim.”

 An E. coli wrongful death lawsuit is brought against the person or company responsible for the contaminated food that caused the illness.

 E. coli lawsuits involve strict liability.
 This means that a person or company will have to compensate the families of those killed in a foodborne outbreak if: